GKarreskog/gkarreskog.github.io/index.md

 * * *

 <h3 class="paper-title"><a href="files/jmp_karreskog.pdf">Rational Heuristics for One-Shot Games </a></h3>
-_with [Frederick Callaway](https://fredcallaway.com/) and [Thomas L. Griffiths](https://psych.princeton.edu/person/tom-griffiths) ([PDF](files/jmp_karreskog.pdf))_ Latest version: May 2021
+_with [Frederick Callaway](https://fredcallaway.com/) and [Thomas L. Griffiths](https://psych.princeton.edu/person/tom-griffiths) ([PDF](files/jmp_karreskog.pdf))_ Latest version: March 2022

 **Abstract:**
-Work in behavioral economics suggests that perfect rationality is an insufficient model of human decision making.
-However, the empirically observed deviations or biases vary substantially between environments.
-There is, therefore, a need for theories that can tell us when and how we should expect deviations from rational behavior.
-We suggest that such a theory can be found by assuming optimal use of limited cognitive resources.
-In this paper, we present a theory of human behavior in one-shot interactions based on the rational use of heuristics.
-We test our theory by defining a broad family of heuristics for one-shot games and associated cognitive cost functions.
-In a large, preregistered experiment, we find that behavior is well predicted by our theory, which yields better predictions than existing models.
-We find that the participants' actions depend on their environment and previous experiences, in the way predicted by the rational use of heuristics.
+We present a theory of human behavior in one-shot interactions based on the assumption that people use heuristics that optimally trade off expected payoff and cognitive costs.
+The theory predicts that people's behavior will depend on their past experience; specifically, they will make choices using heuristics that would have performed well in previously played games.
+We confirm this prediction in a large, preregistered experiment.
+The rational heuristics model provides a strong quantitative account of participant behavior, outperforming existing models.
+More broadly, our results suggest that synthesizing heuristic and optimal models is a powerful tool for understanding and predicting economic decisions.

 ## Working Papers
 * * *